50 ways food has changed in the last 50 years

 Fish farms scale up

-Although the practice of raising fish in contained areas has ancient roots, the game changed forever in the 1950s with the invention of artificial granulated fish food, which made fish farming practical on an enormous scale.
+Although raising fish in contained areas has ancient roots, the game changed forever in the 1950s with the invention of artificial granulated fish food, which made fish farming practical on an enormous scale.
 By the 1970s, aquaculture expanded to marine fish thanks to the emergence of cheap, light, and durable materials like fiberglass and PVC.
-By 2013, farmed fish overtook the rapidly dwindling wild-caught stocks and by 2030, two-thirds of all fish consumed are projected to come from fish farms.
+By 2013, farmed fish overtook the rapidly dwindling wild-caught stocks, and experts now predict that by 2030, two-thirds of all fish consumed will come from fish farms.

 Meal kits make everyone a chef

-Companies like Blue Apron and Hello Fresh rose quickly but were soon met with stiff competition from grocery chains and giants like Amazon that longed to muscle in on an industry that is expected to reach $66 billion by 2021.
+Companies like Blue Apron and Hello Fresh rose quickly but soon met stiff competition from grocery chains and giants like Amazon that longed to muscle in on the industry.

 The farm-to-table movement takes root